SHOW-UNAN(祥雲庵)

 Opening the Tearoom from Kanazawa to the World

-I offer the tea ceremony in Kanazawa as a doorway into Japan’s most refined cultural and spiritual traditions.
+I offer the tea ceremony in Kanazawa as a doorway into one of Japan’s most refined cultural and spiritual traditions.

-Rooted in Zen philosophy of Yin and Yang method, this practice is far more than a ritual—it is a way of being, born from a longing for harmony in turbulent times.
+Rooted in the Zen philosophy of Yin and Yang, this practice is far more than a ritual—it is a way of being, born from a longing for harmony in turbulent times.

-Matcha was first brought to Japan as a form of medicine, and soon became a cherished drink among emperors and the aristocracy.
+Matcha was first brought to Japan as a form of medicine, and soon became a favored drink among emperors and the aristocracy.

-It was Sen No Rikyou who transformed it into a disciplined practice for the samurai—elevating it into a quiet dialogue with the present moment.
+It was Sen No Rikyu who transformed tea ceremony into a disciplined practice for the samurai—elevating it into a quiet dialogue with the present moment.

-In our increasingly complex world, I believe this stillness is not a luxury, but a necessity.
+In our increasingly complex world, this stillness is perhaps not a luxury, but a necessity.

-That is why I offer this experience—to invite you not just to see Kanazwa, but to feel it, inwardly.
+That is why I offer this experience—to invite you not just to see Kanazawa, but to feel it, inwardly.

 The Tea Ceremony Experience Reflects the Seasons